Park Ridge, Illinois: Education

+Transportation

+The Park Ridge station and Dee Road station provide Metra commuter rail service along the Union Pacific Northwest Line.
+Trains travel southeast to Ogilvie Transportation Center in Chicago, and northwest to either Harvard station or McHenry station.

+Pace provides bus service on multiple routes connecting Park Ridge to destinations across the region.
+Additionally, CTA operates the Route 68 bus to Chicago.

 Notable people

 Park Ridge is the hometown of Hillary Rodham Clinton.
 When she visited Park Ridge on the occasion of her 50th birthday in 1997, the city renamed the southeast corner of the intersection of Elm and Wisner streets, next to her childhood home, "Rodham Corner".
 Clinton graduated from Maine Township High School South, a new school built to accommodate the population of baby boomers coming through at the time.

 Park Ridge is also the hometown of movie stars Carrie Snodgress, Karen Black, Suzanne Snyder and Harrison Ford.
 All four attended Maine Township High School East.
 Sean Giambrone also grew up in Park Ridge.
 He is most notable for his role in The Goldbergs as Adam.
 He went to Lincoln Middle School and Maine South High School.

 The first U.S. citizen to be canonized, Mother Frances Cabrini, attended St. Paul of the Cross Church and owned a farm at the north edge of Park Ridge.

 Actor Harrison Ford, known for his roles in the Indiana Jones, Star Wars, and Blade Runner movies, went to Maine East, and has been credited as being the radio station's first sports announcer.

 James Pankow, a trombone player, songwriter, composer, and brass instrument player, best known as a founding member of the rock band Chicago.

-Artist Grant Wood once owned a shop in Park Ridge, and he lived in Park Ridge.
+Artist Grant Wood once lived and owned a shop in Park Ridge.